Adamn1111/nox-rewrite/README.md

 [Here](https://adamn1111.github.io/nox-rewrite/NoxRewritten.theme.css), and then Ctrl+S
 ### Where is the actual Source code so that I can steal this?
 [Here](https://adamn1111.github.io/nox-rewrite/import.css), and then Ctrl+S

+### This rewritten version of Nox has been discontinued, as the original version of Nox has been updated.
+In the event that Nox breaks again, I will update this, maybe.